pmbarrett314/curses-menu/README.md

 ### Installation
 Currently only supports Python 3.5.

 The curses library comes bundled with python on Linux and MacOS.
-Windows users can visit http://www.lfd.uci.edu/~gohlke/pythonlibs/#curses and get the build for your platform and Python version.
+Windows users can visit http://www.lfd.uci.edu/~gohlke/pythonlibs/#curses and get a third-party build for your platform and Python version.

 Then just run python setup.py install from the project directory.
 PyPi coming soon.